ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 ### Registers
 - R4: The latest finalized datapoint (from the previous epoch)
 - R5: Block height that the current epoch will finish on
+- R6: Address of the "Epoch Preparation" stage contract.

 ### Hard-coded Values
 - Addresses of all trusted oracles (this is used for an extra safety measure to prevent others who aren't oracles from collecting)